mckelley3v/ggm/CodingStandards.md

 * Avoid adding const to by-value return types
   * This prevents move and return-value-optimization
   * const reference is allowed and encouraged when appropriate
+* Try to avoid exposing implementation details
+  * e.g. getters usually can return a span/view instead of a container

 ### Macros
 * Macros should be avoided